gemfire/gemfire-developer-website/content/blog/security-manager-basics-authentication-and-authorization.md

 In this example you will go through a very basic implementation of a custom security manager implementation for an authentication and authorization system.

-{{% callout %}}
-It’s important to note that I am not a security expert.
+>It’s important to note that I am not a security expert.
 The purpose of this article is to introduce the GemFire `SecurityManager`.
 This example is not meant for use in a production environment.
-{{% /callout %}}

 ## The Security Manager
 To secure a GemFire cluster, the user needs to deploy a custom implementation of the `SecurityManager` interface, so that the authentication logic is entirely encapsulated within the implementation itself.